ThaDafinser/Piwik-IntranetGeoIP/README.md

-# IntranetGeoIp
+# Piwik IntranetGeoIp Plugin

+## Description
 Piwik plugin to locate all locale data of a user based on the IP address/subnetwork (country, region, city, latitude, longitude, provider, ...)

 ***Please use it only for INTRANET tracking*** everything else just dont make sense :-)

-## Installation
+## FAQ

-Please use the marketplace of piwik!
+__How to configure the networks?__
+See the file `piwik/plugins/IntranetGeoIp/data.php` or see the readme on github https://github.com/ThaDafinser/IntranetGeoIp

 ## Configuration
 After installation and activation of the plugin, open the file `piwik/plugins/IntranetGeoIp/data.php`